 You can get Telecare on loan but the council owns the equipment.

 The first 6 weeks are free.
-After that, the charge is £2.50 per week.
+After that, the charge is £2.60 per week + VAT.
 We'll send you a quarterly bill or if we already charge you for care services, we'll add it to your regular bill.